 - Whether problems were created by the testing procedures used by the breath test operator

-Finding an Attorney for DUI Breath Tests in San Francisco, CA
+Finding an Attorney for DUI Breath Tests in the San Francisco Bay Area

 If you were arrested for DUI in San Francisco in a case involving a breath test on the Intoxilyzer 5000, then contact an experienced criminal defense attorney at Ticket Crushers to discuss your case.
 We can help you determine the best strategies for fighting your charges and whether the breath test results can be suppressed or excluded at trial.